cmelias-cyber/cybersecurity-portfolio/Incident-Handlers-Journal/incident-handlers-journal.md

 - Packet inspection enables analysts to identify communication patterns and validate network activity.
 - Display filters allow analysts to efficiently isolate relevant packets within large network captures.
 - Understanding packet structure is an essential skill for incident detection, forensic investigations, and network security analysis.

+---

+# Journal Entry #3

+**Date:** August 1, 2026

+---

+# Project Description (Executive Summary)

+This journal entry documents the investigation of a suspicious file hash using VirusTotal, a threat intelligence platform widely used by security analysts to identify malicious files and associated indicators of compromise (IoCs).
+The objective of this activity was to validate a security alert, evaluate the file's maliciousness, and identify additional indicators that could support future detection and response efforts.
+This investigation aligns with the **Detection and Analysis** phase of the NIST Incident Response Lifecycle, where analysts validate alerts, assess potential threats, and gather evidence to determine the scope and impact of an incident. :contentReference[oaicite:0]{index=0}

+---

+# Tools Used

+**VirusTotal**

+VirusTotal is a cloud-based threat intelligence platform that analyzes suspicious files, URLs, domains, IP addresses, and file hashes using results from numerous security vendors and community intelligence.
+During this activity, VirusTotal was used to investigate a SHA-256 file hash, review vendor detection results, examine malware behavior, and identify additional indicators of compromise associated with the malicious file. :contentReference[oaicite:1]{index=1}

+## Methodologies

+- Threat Intelligence Analysis
+- Indicator of Compromise (IoC) Identification
+- Malware Investigation
+- Detection and Analysis (NIST Incident Response Lifecycle)
+- Pyramid of Pain Framework

+---

+# Incident Summary (5 W's)

+## Who

+An unknown malicious actor distributed a password-protected malicious spreadsheet attachment through a phishing email targeting an employee at a financial services company.

+---

+## What

+An employee downloaded and opened the malicious attachment, resulting in the execution of a malicious payload.
+An intrusion detection system later detected unauthorized executable files and generated an alert for the Security Operations Center (SOC). :contentReference[oaicite:2]{index=2}

+---

+## When

+The employee received the email at **1:11 p.m.**, opened the attachment at **1:13 p.m.**, unauthorized executable files appeared at **1:15 p.m.**, and the SOC received an alert at **1:20 p.m.** :contentReference[oaicite:3]{index=3}

+---

+## Where

+The incident occurred on an employee's workstation within a financial services organization after a malicious email attachment was executed. :contentReference[oaicite:4]{index=4}

+---

+## Why

+The phishing email successfully convinced the employee to download and execute a password-protected malicious attachment.
+The investigation used VirusTotal to validate the malicious file hash, identify related indicators of compromise, and support further incident detection and response activities. :contentReference[oaicite:5]{index=5}

+---

+# Additional Notes

+## Observations

+- Threat intelligence platforms significantly improve the efficiency of malware investigations by aggregating analysis from multiple security vendors.
+- File hashes provide reliable indicators for identifying known malicious files across different security tools.
+- Investigating related indicators of compromise strengthens an organization's ability to detect similar threats in the future.
+- The Pyramid of Pain demonstrates that higher-level indicators, such as attacker tactics and techniques, are generally more difficult for adversaries to modify than simple file hashes.

+## Questions for Further Investigation

+1. Which additional indicators of compromise should be incorporated into security monitoring and detection rules?
+2. Could enhanced email filtering or security awareness training have prevented the malicious attachment from being executed?
+3. How can threat intelligence gathered from VirusTotal improve future incident response investigations?

+---

+# Key Skills Demonstrated

+- Threat Intelligence Analysis
+- Malware Investigation
+- VirusTotal Analysis
+- Indicator of Compromise (IoC) Identification
+- SHA-256 Hash Analysis
+- Incident Investigation
+- Threat Assessment
+- Security Documentation
+- Critical Thinking

+---

+# Key Takeaways

+- Threat intelligence platforms accelerate incident investigations by providing community-driven malware analysis.
+- File hashes serve as valuable indicators of compromise for identifying known malicious artifacts.
+- Combining multiple sources of threat intelligence improves confidence when validating security alerts.
+- Understanding indicators of compromise and the Pyramid of Pain strengthens an analyst's ability to detect and respond to future attacks.